Collegiate-Edu-Nation/easy-ftc/docs/examples.md

     ## MyBlocks

     As Blockly doesn't yet allow the import of non-static, external Java classes, any changes to Imports and Construction must be done in a subsystem's associated MyBlock file rather than the Blockly OpModes above.
-An abridged form of Arm's MyBlock file is included below, but the exact MyBlock file used will be the one associated with the given subsystem (so if an example is using the Drive subsystem, any changes to Imports or Construction will be made in Drive.java).
+An abridged form of `Arm`'s MyBlock file is included below, but the exact MyBlock file used will be the one associated with the given subsystem (so if an example is using the `Drive` subsystem, any changes to Imports or Construction will be made in `Drive.java`).

     <details>
     <summary>TeleOp</summary>